diliproshitha/neo-trader/README.md

 #### If you have any issues regarding EA or browser plugin, please raise a Github issue.

+## Legal Notice
+This software is provided "as is" without warranty of any kind.
+The authors and contributors are not responsible for any losses, damages, or other liabilities arising from the use of this software.
+Users are solely responsible for compliance with applicable securities regulations and broker requirements.

 ## Credits:
 I have used following socket library to build the EA.
 - https://www.mql5.com/en/blogs/post/706665